hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 vwsvt0-bold38.pcf had been switched in the original distribution from DEC.
 They have been corrected by hackerb9 in the files available here.
 </i></p></ul>

+### VT340 Control functions

+**SGR1**: Select Graphic Rendition 1 enables bold text on a
+terminal: `Esc [ 1 m`.
+To turn off bold text on the VT340, one uses SGR22, `Esc [ 22 m`.
+(Older terminals may require SGR0 to disable all attributes).

+**DECDWL**: Double-Width, Single-Height Line, `Esc # 6`, makes the line with the cursor display characters at twice their normal width.
+Use `Esc # 5` to return to Single-Width, Single Height.

+**DECDHL**: Double-Width, Double-Height Line sets a pair of lines to display characters at twice their size in both width and height.
+The line which holds the top half of the characters is set with `Esc # 3`, the bottom half, `Esc # 4`.
+Both lines must hold the same characters.

+**DECCOLM**: DEC Private Mode 3 sets the column mode.
+When set low with `Esc [ ?
+3 l`, the terminal is set to 80-column mode.
+When set high with `Esc [ ?
+3 h`, 132-column mode.

+DEC Special Graphic: To display VT100 Line Drawing characters on the VT340, one can usually use `Esc ( 0`.
+To return to showing ASCII, use `ESC ( B`.
+However, that depends on Shift In, `Ctrl/O`, having been sent more recently than Shift Out, `Ctrl/N`. .

+DEC Technical Character Set: To display technical characters for mathematics when displaying "high ASCII" characters, use `Esc ~`.
+To return to showing Latin-1, use `ESC .... fooo `

 ## Usage